Uri Geller: Paranormal claims

-In 1997, Geller was involved with Second Division football club Exeter City by placing "energy-infused" crystals behind the goals at Exeter's ground to help the club win a crucial end-of-season game (Exeter lost the game 5–1); he was appointed co-chairman of the club in 2002.
+In 1997, Geller was involved with Second Division football club Exeter City by placing ‘energy-infused’ crystals behind the goals at Exeter's ground to help the club win a crucial end-of-season game.
+(Exeter lost the game 5–1.)
+He was appointed co-chairman of the club in 2002.
 The club was relegated to the Football Conference in May 2003, where it remained for five years.
 He has since severed ties with the club.
 He had also been involved with Reading F.C. and claimed in 2002 that he had helped them to avoid relegation by getting the club's supporters to look into his eyes and say "win, Reading, win".
-Reading manager Alan Pardew dismissed Geller's role in the club's survival – which was achieved thanks to a draw in the critical match – stating "as soon as we get a bit of joy, thanks to all the hard work and efforts of my staff and players, he suddenly comes out of the blue and tries to claim the limelight."
+Reading manager, Alan Pardew, dismissed Geller's role in the club's survival – which was achieved thanks to a draw in the critical match – stating "as soon as we get a bit of joy, thanks to all the hard work and efforts of my staff and players, he suddenly comes out of the blue and tries to claim the limelight."

-In a 2008 interview, Geller told Telepolis, "I said to this German magazine, so what I did say, that I changed my character, to the best of my recollection, and I no longer say that I do supernatural things.
+In a 2008 interview, Geller told Telepolis "I said to this German magazine, so what I did say, that I changed my character, to the best of my recollection, and I no longer say that I do supernatural things.
 It doesn't mean that I don't have powers.
-It means that I don't say 'it's supernatural,' I say 'I'm a mystifier!'
+It means that I don't say ‘it's supernatural’, I say 'I'm a mystifier!'
 That's what I said.
-And the sceptics turned it around and said, 'Uri Geller said he's a magician!'
+And the sceptics turned it around and said, ‘Uri Geller said he's a magician!'
 I never said that."
-In that interview, Geller further explained that when he is asked how he does his stunts, he tells children to "forget the paranormal.
+In that interview Geller further explained that when he is asked how he does his stunts he tells children to "forget the paranormal.
 Forget spoon bending!
 Instead of that, focus on school!
 Become a positive thinker!
 Believe in yourself and create a target!
 Go to university!
 Never smoke!
 And never touch drugs!
 And think of success!"

-In March 2019, The Guardian reported that Geller wrote an open letter to British Prime Minister Theresa May, stating that he would telepathically prevent her from leading Britain out of the European Union.
+In March 2019, The Guardian reported that Geller wrote an open letter to the British Prime Minister, Theresa May, stating that he would telepathically prevent her from leading Britain out of the European Union.
 In Geller's words, "As much as I admire you, I will stop you telepathically from doing this – and believe me I am capable of executing it."
-Despite this, the United Kingdom left the European Union on 23 January 2021 under the leadership of May's successor Boris Johnson.
+The United Kingdom left the European Union on 31st January 2020 under the leadership of May's successor, Boris Johnson.